hydro-sdk/hydro-sdk.io/docs/intro.md

 ## Running and Debugging
 Start running `lib/main.dart` with the debugging tools in your favourite IDE or with `flutter run`.
 In a terminal, run `npx hydroc run`.
 The `hydroc` command is the interface to the Hydro-SDK SDK-Tools.
 If this is the first time running `hydroc` in this directory, it will first download the required SDK-Tools for the Hydro-SDK release you depend on in your `package.json`.
 While `npx hydroc run` is running, changes made to `ota/index.ts` will be reflected in your running app.

-Note: `RunComponent` currently only works when running in debug mode.
-Debugging on real-devices is currently not possible.
+Note: Debugging on real-devices is currently not possible.

 ![Action Gif](/img/intro-action-gif.gif)